Logos

 When offering transmission capacities, the transmission system operator has to ensure free allocability, which means that all gas flow situations that may result from nominating these capacities can be realized by the given gas transmission network.
 This requirement can hardly be verified with existing simulation-based planning methods.
 This observation led to the implementation of a research project Technical Capacities of Gas Networks, funded by the Federal Ministry of Economics and Technology.
 One main goal of this project has been to develop and implement mathematical optimization-based methods for checking realizability of stationary gas flow situations.

 GasLib is a collection of technical gas network descriptions as well as contract-based nomination data (gas flow and pressure specifications at entries and exits).
-This collection is based on real-world network data from the gas transport company Open Grid Europe GmbH.
-The data are distorted in order to yield a realistic gas network that is significantly different from the original.
+This collection is based partly on real-world network data from the gas transport company Open Grid Europe GmbH.
+Some of the data are distorted in order to yield a realistic gas network that is significantly different from the original.

 The goal of GasLib is to promote research on gas networks by providing a set of large and realistic benchmark instances.